nhscc/learner-resources/judging/how-to-judge/README.md

    > not work for whatever reason, or if functionality cannot be verified (e.g.
    > if the login screen is broken and you can't access the rest of the app),
    > solutions should be scored 0 for all affected requirements.

+   > However, **you can modify data in a solution's database**.
+For example: to
+   > give your account tickets on an upcoming flight to test a check-in view.

 5. Once you are done with your preliminary scoring, and only if you haven't already, watch the presentation video submitted by this team.
 Revise any